owntracks/booklet/docs/tech/json.md

 * `osmCopyright` Attribution text shown with OSM map.
 Defaults to `(c) OpenStreetMap contributors`. _(iOS/string)_
 * `passphrase` Passphrase of the client pkcs12 file _(iOS/string)_
 * `password` Endpoint password _(iOS,Android/string)_
+* `pegLocatorFastestIntervalToInterval` (default false) - if true, requests that that the device provide locations no faster than the specified interval.
+Location providers often use the requested interval as a "at least every" setting, and may return locations more frequencly.
+Some people wanted the behaviour where it also meant "no more frequently than", so this setting lets them specify this _(Android/bool)_
 * `ping` Interval in which location messages of with `t`:`p` are reported _(Android/integer)_
 * `port` MQTT endpoint port _(iOS,Android/integer)_
 * `positions` Number of locations to keep and display _(iOS/integer)_